andrysds/colly-example/README.md

-i use this code to check my dropshipping stocks to partner.
+I use this code to check my dropshipping stocks to partner.